BBaysinger/bb-portfolio/README.md

 Core interface systems include a **parallax-layered carousel**, a **multi-renderer sprite engine**, and an experimental **'Fluxel'** (fluxing pixel) grid that reacts to physics projectile collisions.
 Every motion and frame transition is built natively — no external 3D, physics, or sprite libraries.
-The surrounding infrastructure (Terraform, Docker, AWS, GitHub Actions) exists as production-level rigor: CI/CD, secrets pipelines, multi-environment orchestration, and cloud resource hygiene.
+The surrounding infrastructure (Terraform, Docker, AWS, GitHub Actions) exists as production-level rigor: CI/CD, secrets pipelines, multi-environment service orchestration and deployment automation, and cloud resource hygiene.

 > **Monorepo Note:** This repo contains the portfolio app plus (extensive) internal deployment tooling (scripts, CI/CD helpers).
 This will all migrate to a separate repo, as time allows.